-Similarly, we note that when none of the categories is relevant, i.e.\ when the environment is such that the agent is expected to take the same action irrespective of the stimulus it receives, the agents performs even better, with an average asymptotic efficiency of $\mathcal{E}^*_\infty(n,K) = \left(1+2^{K-1}\right)/\left(n+2^{K-1}\right)$.
+Similarly, we note that when none of the categories is relevant, i.e.\ when the environment is such that the agent is expected to take the same action irrespective of the stimulus it receives, the agent performs even better, with an average asymptotic performance of $\mathcal{E}^*_\infty(n,K) = \left(1+2^{K-1}\right)/\left(n+2^{K-1}\right)$.
 This is because in such a scenario, every wildcard clip eventually connects to the rewarded action.
 Accordingly, since each percept clip leads to wildcard clips with high probability, the correct action clip is likely to be reached.
-In fact, in the case of $K\gg\log n$ the asymptotic efficiency of the enhanced PS actually tends to $1$.
+In fact, in the case of $K\gg\log n$ the asymptotic performance of the PS with generalization actually tends to $1$.